 Visitors to our home used to enjoy looking at our lovely antique secretaire.
 In 2006 we gave it to the Los Angeles County Museum of Art so that everybody could enjoy it.
-But now nobody can enjoy it because LACMA has kept it locked in storage.
+But now nobody can because LACMA keeps it locked in storage.
 However you can discover its many secret drawers.

 I have crossed the Sahara and the Congo, trekked in the Himalayas and cruised in the Antarctic.
 Of the more than 100 countries in which I have traveled my favorites are Bali and Tibet.